 A business-savvy Girl Scout and her mother wanted to boost her sales of the delicious Girl Scout Cookies, so they hatched a unique plan.
-They decided to sell the cookies outside a San Francisco medicinal marijuana clinic and struck gold.
+They decided to sell the cookies outside a San Francisco medicinal marijuana clinic and stuck gold.

 Danielle Lei, 13, and her mother Carol set up shop outside the Green Cross on President’s Day.
 In just two hours, she sold out all her Dulce de Leches boxes and most of her Tagalongs.
 Carol told Mashable that 117 boxes were sold.
 That was 37 more boxes than what they sold the next day outside a Safeway store.